Destiny 2 Festival of the Lost: Start time, rewards, activities, more

 Here is what we know so far.

-The event should kick off in the first week of October.
 While The Witch Queen expansion was delayed into 2022, all of the regular events still appear to be arriving on time.
-This event usually runs for most of October and wraps up in early November and should follow that trend again this year.
+The event will run until November 2nd this year.

 - Read More: Destiny 2 best weapons and how to get them